History of computing hardware: Mechanical calculators

-In 1609 Guidobaldo del Monte made a mechanical multiplier to calculate fractions of a degree.
+In 1609, Guidobaldo del Monte made a mechanical multiplier to calculate fractions of a degree.
 Based on a system of four gears, the rotation of an index on one quadrant corresponds to 60 rotations of another index on an opposite quadrant.
 Thanks to this machine, errors in the calculation of first, second, third and quarter degrees can be avoided.
 Guidobaldo is the first to document the use of gears for mechanical calculation.

 Wilhelm Schickard, a German polymath, designed a calculating machine in 1623 which combined a mechanized form of Napier's rods with the world's first mechanical adding machine built into the base.
 Because it made use of a single-tooth gear there were circumstances in which its carry mechanism would jam.
 A fire destroyed at least one of the machines in 1624 and it is believed Schickard was too disheartened to build another.

 In 1642, while still a teenager, Blaise Pascal started some pioneering work on calculating machines and after three years of effort and 50 prototypes he invented a mechanical calculator.
 He built twenty of these machines (called Pascal's calculator or Pascaline) in the following ten years.
 Nine Pascalines have survived, most of which are on display in European museums.
 A continuing debate exists over whether Schickard or Pascal should be regarded as the "inventor of the mechanical calculator" and the range of issues to be considered is discussed elsewhere.

 Gottfried Wilhelm von Leibniz invented the stepped reckoner and his famous stepped drum mechanism around 1672.
 He attempted to create a machine that could be used not only for addition and subtraction but would use a moveable carriage to enable multiplication and division.
 Leibniz once said "It is unworthy of excellent men to lose hours like slaves in the labour of calculation which could safely be relegated to anyone else if machines were used."
 However, Leibniz did not incorporate a fully successful carry mechanism.
 Leibniz also described the binary numeral system, a central ingredient of all modern computers.
-However, up to the 1940s, many subsequent designs (including Charles Babbage's machines of the 1822 and even ENIAC of 1945) were based on the decimal system.
+However, up to the 1940s, many subsequent designs (including Charles Babbage's machines of 1822 and even ENIAC of 1945) were based on the decimal system.

 Around 1820, Charles Xavier Thomas de Colmar created what would over the rest of the century become the first successful, mass-produced mechanical calculator, the Thomas Arithmometer.
 It could be used to add and subtract, and with a moveable carriage the operator could also multiply, and divide by a process of long multiplication and long division.
 It utilised a stepped drum similar in conception to that invented by Leibniz.
 Mechanical calculators remained in use until the 1970s.